User Module

 Channel & Data API Extension

-Here is an example for enabling User Module to respond to data requests with a time-range parameter.
-(Note that _get_data() callback cannot do this, as it is designed to return “current” data.)
+Here is an example for enabling a User Module to respond to data requests with a time-range parameter.
+(Note that the _get_data() callback cannot do this, as it is designed to return “current” data.)

 import slowlette